 Resize Image

-Sleep Disorder Diagnosis/Insomnia Symptom Check is a self-check tool that allows you to easily self-diagnose your "sleep disorder/insomnia risk" based on your sleep status.
-We use the Athens Insomnia Scale (AIS) insomnia evaluation method.
+Sleep Disorder/Insomnia Symptom Check is a self-check tool that allows you to easily self-diagnose your "sleep disorder/insomnia risk" based on your sleep status.
+This is an original insomnia symptom self-check tool created based on DSM-5 and ICD-11 criteria.

 Sleep Disorder Risk Assessment